rmorshea/labox/docs/src/concepts/serializers.md

 # Serializers

-Serializers tell Lakery how to convert values or streams of values into binary data that [storage backends](storages.md) can save.
+Lakery serializers convert values or streams of values into binary data that [storage backends](storages.md) can save.
 Likewise, they can also convert binary data back into values or streams of values.

-## Normal Serializers
+## Basic Serializers

-Normal serializers are used to convert singular values to and from binary data.
-To define one you must inherit from the [`Serializer`][lakery.core.serializers.Serializer] class, define a [globally unique name](#serializer-names), as well as implement `load_data` and `dump_data` methods.
+Basic serializers are used to convert singular values to and from binary data.
+To define one you must inherit from the [`Serializer`][lakery.core.serializer.Serializer] class, define a [globally unique name](#serializer-names), as well as implement `load_data` and `dump_data` methods.
 The code below shows a serializer that turns UTF-8 strings into binary data and back.

 ```python
 from lakery.core.serializer import SerializedData